-- Macquarie Infrastructure and Real Assets (MIRA) is TIF’s investment manager.
-MIRA is the world’s No.1 infrastructure manager*.
+- Macquarie Asset Management (MAM) is TIF’s investment manager.
+MAM is one of the world’s largest infrastructure manager.

 China Merchants Port Holdings Company (CMPort)

-- CMPort’s strategic vision is “to be a world’s leading comprehensive port service provider”.
-Through implementation of domestic, overseas and innovation strategies, CMPort strives to achieve world-class level on various fronts, including global container throughput, market share, income from integrated port services, operational management capabilities and asset utilisation.
+CMP’s strategic vision is “to be a world’s leading comprehensive port service provider”.
+Through implementation of domestic, overseas and innovation strategies, CMP strives to achieve world-class level on various fronts, including global container throughput, market share, comprehensive port development, operation and management capabilities, asset utilisation, labour productivity and brand name.